草莓影视

 Light chain amyloidosis (also known as AL amyloidosis or primary amyloidosis) is also a disorder of abnormal plasma cell growth, but with lower amounts of abnormal plasma cells in the bone marrow compared to multiple myeloma.

-Monoclonal proteins (antibodies) are made up of joined protein chains – 2 short light chains and 2 longer heavy chains.
-In light chain amyloidosis, abnormal plasma cells make too many light chains, which are shorter and weigh less than the heavy chains.
+Monoclonal proteins (antibodies) are made up of joined protein chains – 2 short light chains and 2 longer, heavy chains.
+In light chain amyloidosis, abnormal plasma cells make too many light chains.
 The light chains build up in tissues as an abnormal protein known as amyloid.

 The buildup of amyloid in certain organs can enlarge them and affect the way they work.
 For example:

-• Amyloid in the kidneys can cause them to work poorly.
-This may not cause symptoms early on, but the poor kidney function may be found on blood tests.
-If it gets worse, it can lead to kidney failure.
+• Amyloid in the kidneys can affect how well they work.
+This may not cause symptoms early on, but the poor kidney function may be seen on blood tests.
+If it gets bad enough, it can lead to kidney failure.

 To learn more, see Signs and Symptoms of Multiple Myeloma.